Your group is flummoxed until a buddy makes a suggestion: “Why don’t we play Pickleball?”

 Why is it called “Pickleball?”

 No, the ball you play with is not made up of pickles or any other dill-related material.
-The name comes from a reference to rowing or fishing boats, in which the final boat that returns consists of whatever crew was leftover to row.
+One version is that the name comes from a reference to rowing or fishing boats, in which the final boat that returns consists of whatever crew was leftover to row.
 This “make do with what you’ve got” ethos underlies the origin of the sport, a strange amalgamation of whatever equipment the families had lying around.

 There is an apocryphal story that the sport was named after the family dog, “Pickles”, who liked to chase the balls.
 This is actually a reversal of the true origins, though, as the family adopted that dog after the game was invented and named the pet for the game.